ThuyLe2410/ThuyLe2410/README.md

-# 👋 Hello
+# 👋 Hello, I'm Thuy Le

-I'm Thuy Le, and I have over 5 years of experience working as a financial data analyst and risk management analyst at a bank.
+I have over 5 years of experience working as a financial data analyst and risk management analyst at a bank.
 I have self-taught expertise in **Big data analytics**, **Data engineering**, and **Machine learning**.

 🧑‍💻 I have a passion for working with different technologies and platforms.
 My current favorites are: